Famine grips Gaza's largest city and is likely to spread, authority on food crises says

 Israel disputes report of famine

-The Israeli military agency in charge of transferring aid to the territory rejected the report Friday, calling it “false and biased.”
-The agency, known as COGAT, rejected the claim that there was famine in Gaza and said that significant steps had been taken to expand the amount of aid entering the strip in recent weeks.
+The Israeli military agency in charge of transferring aid to the territory rejected the report, calling it “false and biased.”
+The agency, known as COGAT, said that significant steps had been taken to expand the amount of aid entering the strip in recent weeks.

-In a post on social media, Israel's ministry of foreign affairs also rejected the findings, saying the IPC report was “based on Hamas lies."
-It said that more than 100,000 trucks of aid have entered Gaza since the start of the war, including a massive influx in recent weeks with staple foods.
+In a post on social media, Israel's Foreign Ministry also rejected the findings, saying more than 100,000 trucks of aid have entered Gaza since the start of the war, including a massive influx in recent weeks.

+But experts say Gaza is still reeling from the tightening of the blockade from early March until mid-May, when Israel barred the import of all food, medicine and other goods.

 “A rapidly increasing number of people, especially young children, are dying preventable deaths from starvation and disease because Israel made starvation a core part of its campaign to control the strip,” said Chris Newton, an analyst for the International Crisis Group.